tonimelisma/mail/CACHE2.md

           new `suspend fun` DAO methods (`messageDao.getMessageByIdSuspend`,
           `messageBodyDao.getMessageBodyByIdSuspend`) and `accountRepository.getAccountByIdSuspend`.
           It applies `.flowOn(ioDispatcher)`.
+          **Refined Logic (2024-07-31):** `getMessageWithBody` has been significantly enhanced.
+          It now handles cases where a `MessageEntity` might not yet exist in the local database (e.g., for messages first discovered via a thread API call).
+If `MessageEntity` is null, the method fetches the full message content from the API and sends the API-derived domain `Message` (with body) downstream.
+Crucially, `MessageBodyEntity` is only persisted to the database if its corresponding `MessageEntity` already exists, preventing FOREIGN KEY constraint errors.
+If `MessageEntity` exists but lacks a body, the body is fetched, `MessageBodyEntity` is saved, and the `MessageEntity` (e.g., snippet) is updated.
         * `markMessageRead` updates `MessageEntity.isRead`, sets `needsSync = true` in DAO, and enqueues `SyncMessageStateWorker`.
         * `starMessage` updates `MessageEntity.isStarred`, sets `needsSync = true` in DAO, and